ecr007/English-World/Phrases-Vocabulary/R.md

 Run: (verb) To move rapidly on foot.
 Past Tense: Ran | Past Participle: Run | E.g: He ran a marathon last year.

 Redo: To do again or repeat a task or activity.
 Past Tense: Redid | Past Participle: Redone | E.g: I had to redo the experiment accurate results.

+Run into: means to unexpectedly meet or encounter someone or something.
+E.g I ran into my old friend at the grocery store yesterday.

+Run after: (verb) to chase or pursue someone or something by running.
+E.g: The kids run after the ball in the playground.

+Run away: (verb) to escape by running often implying a desire to leave or avoid a situation.
+E.g: When the bee buzzed near, the girl wanted to run away.